hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 ## Configuration

-Hazelcast can be configured declaratively (XML) or programmatically (API) or even by the mix of both.
+Hazelcast can be configured declaratively (XML) or programmatically (API) or even by a mix of both.

 **1- Declarative Configuration**